 An Unique Partnership: Hans J. Wegner, The Furniture and The Manufacturer

-In his highly productive career, Hans J. Wegner, the world-famous furniture designer, created some of the world’s best chairs.
-Wegner understood the nature of wood like no one else and the reissue of the CH23 chair completes the designer’s original series of beautifully crafted seats – the first five masterpieces for Carl Hansen & Søn collection are clear proof of this unique understanding of materials.
+In his highly productive career, Hans J. Wegner, the world-famous Danish furniture designer, created some of the world’s best chairs.
+Wegner understood the nature of wood like no one else and all his masterpieces in the Carl Hansen & Søn collection are clear proof of this unique understanding of materials.

-Over the course of his life, Wegner designed a wealth of exceptional furniture items, including innovative tables.
-Yet his place in design history rests above all on his wide range of chairs, each of them highly original and completely natural in appearance.
-Wegner had a great passion for creating and was extremely productive.
-Approximately 500 of his furniture designs have been in production over the years, with about 100 in production today.
+Over the course of his lifetime, Wegner created an abundance of exceptional furniture pieces, including innovative tables.
+Yet his place in design history rests, above all, on his wide range of chairs, each of them highly original and completely natural in appearance.
+Wegner had a great passion for furniture design and was extremely productive.
+Approximately 500 of his designs have been produced over the years and many are still in production today.

-Wegner’s grasp of wood’s potential was unparalleled.
-He was, no question, a master cabinetmaker, but it was his creativity and extraordinary sense of sculptural expression that made him a pioneer of Danish Modernism, the movement that drove Danish design’s international breakthrough in the years after World War II.
+Wegner’s sense of the potential of wood was unparalleled.
+He was a very skilled cabinetmaker, but it was his creativity and extraordinary sense of sculptural expression that made him a pioneer of Danish Modernism, the movement that drove Danish design’s international breakthrough in the years after World War II.

-Wegner became the main spokesman for Organic Modernism, which contained elements functionalism lacked: a genuine interest in the interaction between product and user, as well as an organic sense of form.
+Wegner became an exponent of organic modernism, which contained elements functionalism lacked: a genuine interest in the interaction between product and user, as well as an organic sense of form.

-For Wegner, the experience was not limited to the visual: a chair should speak to all of our senses, and he was particularly uncompromising in his pursuit of comfort.
+For Wegner, the design experience was not limited to the visual: a chair should speak to all senses, and he was particularly uncompromising in his pursuit of comfort.

-Reflecting on his role as a pioneer, Wegner once said in an interview: "Many foreigners have asked me how we created the Danish style.
-My answer is that we did nothing of the sort.
-It was more of an ongoing purification process.
-For me it was about simplification, reducing the elements to the barest minimum – four legs, a seat and a combined backrest and armrest."
+Reflecting on his role as a pioneer, Wegner once said in an interview: “Many foreigners have asked me how we created the Danish style.
+And I’ve answered that it was a continuous process of purification and of simplification – to cut down to the simplest possible design of four legs, a seat, and a combined back- and armrest.”

 A young talent

-Hans J. Wegner's uncommon flair for design was evident from boyhood.
-But his opportunities to develop his abilities and his attainment of worldwide fame at 35 were owed also to the people he met on his journey who recognized his potential.
+Hans J. Wegner's uncommon flair for design was evident from childhood.
+But his opportunities to develop his abilities and his attainment of worldwide fame are also owed to the people he met on his journey who recognized his potential.

 His relationships with some of these people endured throughout his life.
 They became his partners, and their companies produced and marketed his furniture.
-One of these was – and continues to be – Carl Hansen & Søn.
+One of these companies was Carl Hansen & Søn.

 Wegner was born in 1914 in the Danish town of Tønder in Southern Jutland.
-He became a cabinetmaker’s apprentice at a young age, having discovered his love of and ability to work with wood early on.
-He later studied at a technical college and at the Royal Danish Academy of Fine Arts in Copenhagen.
+He became a cabinetmaker’s apprentice at a young age, having discovered his love of, and ability to work with, wood early on.
+He later studied at the Royal Danish Academy of Fine Arts in Copenhagen.

-Carl Hansen continued to develop the company throughout his life, and the strategy he established when he founded the company over 100 years ago continues to guide Carl Hansen & Søn to this day: work with the best contemporary designers to produce quality furniture based on traditional craftsmanship – furniture that rises above cheap and transient alternatives.
+Carl Hansen continued to develop the company throughout his life, and the strategy he established when he founded the company 110 years ago continues to guide Carl Hansen & Søn to this day: to work with the best contemporary designers to produce quality furniture based on traditional craftsmanship.

-In 1934, Carl Hansen passed the baton to his youngest son, Holger Hansen, who some 15 years later discovered Hans J. Wegner's remarkable talent.
-Holger Hansen suggested that Wegner design a collection of chairs, armchairs, sofas, and dining tables to be produced at the factory and sold directly by Carl Hansen & Søn – a bold initiative that represented a new form of furniture marketing.
+In 1934, Carl Hansen passed the baton to his second eldest son, Holger Hansen, who, 15 years later suggested that Wegner create a collection of chairs to be produced at the factory and sold directly by Carl Hansen & Søn – a bold initiative that represented a new form of furniture marketing.

-In 1949, Wegner was known among connoisseurs in the industry but not yet by ordinary consumers.
+In 1949, Wegner was known among connoisseurs in the industry, but not yet by ordinary consumers.
 Trusting Holger Hansen and his employees’ production abilities, Wegner agreed to the task.
-Once Wegner had completed his drawings, he moved in with the Hansen family, borrowing one of the children’s bedrooms, and began producing prototypes.
+Once Wegner had completed his drawings, he moved in with the Hansen family and began producing prototypes.

 Furniture classics are born